WSU-janderson/project6-multiset-design-IanBonif/essay.md

 |Union() |O(n * m)|O(n * m) |

 The n stands for the size of one, and m is the size of the other.
+## Alternative Design Sketch
+If the inventory were a sequence it would be a displayed inventory.
+All the nodes would be displayed in a scrollable list to function as the users inventory.
+This would take the away from the games difficulty and it would be easier for the player to move and remove items.
+The key and value in the sequence would be the same is in the AVL tree.
+With this design players would still also union with dead inventories and it would be the same time complexity.

+## Evaluation Plan

 ## Sources
 [1] Information and control | international conference on foundations of computation theory | sciencedirect.com by elsevier, https://www.sciencedirect.com/journal/information-and-control/vol/64/issue/1 (accessed Dec.
 5, 2025).